emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 We would like to thank G. Wilson and the Software Carpentry instructor community for providing the initial inspiration for this paper and the discussion held at
 <https://github.com/swcarpentry/site/issues/797>.
 We thank K. Hinsen, G. Pugh,
 and W. Turner for comments on the draft manuscript.
-DL was funded by the Energy Biosciences institute and the National Center for Supercomputing Applications.
-FM was funded by iDigBio (Integrated Digitized Biocollections), and therefore this material is based upon work supported by the National Science Foundation’s Advancing Digitization of Biodiversity Collections Program (Cooperative Agreement EF-1115210).
 Contributions from JWH, an employee of the U.S. Environmental Protection Agency (EPA) have not been subjected to the Agency's peer and administrative review.
 Therefore, the conclusions and opinions drawn are solely those of the author(s) and are not necessarily the views of the Agency.
 Mention of trade names or commercial products does not constitute endorsement or recommendation for use.
-KW was funded by Washington State University.
-NBZ was funded by the Gordon and Betty Moore Foundation through Grant GBMF 2550.03 to the Life Sciences Research Foundation.
-PB was funded by the Natural Sciences & Engineering Research Council of Canada and the Academic Development Fund of the University of Western Ontario.
 SM would like to thank Dr. Laurence Tratt for reviewing an early draft of this paper.
-TP was funded by an NSERC Discovery Grant, and a Start-Up grant from the Université de Montréal.

 \newpage